-The Electron-Multiplying( ) is a camera to which is added a special electron multiplication output register.
+The Electron-Multiplying CCD (EMCCD) is a CCD camera to which is added a special electron multiplication output register.
 It is designed to practically eliminate the detrimental effect of the readout noise intrinsic to imaging devices, making them significantly more sensitive.
 The readout noise generates false counts on a level comparable to a signal of a few photons.
 When the targeted real signal is close to or lower than this noise limit, it cannot be reliably identified by the camera.

 EMCCDs use a frame transfer architecture which makes use of 2 regions on the sensor: an imaging area and a storage area.
 Each region is organized in rows and columns of pixels, which can be seen as points that collect the charges generated by the exposure to light.
 This matrix of pixels is what will form a recognizable image.
 While the imaging area is exposed to the signal, the storage area is shielded which enables the readout of a previous exposure simultaneously while acquiring a new image.

 More specifically, the multiplication register is comprised of several hundred electrodes.
 When a charge in a pixel, an electron, is accelerated by an electrode there is a 1–2% probability that it will generate a secondary electron by a process called impact ionization.
-This impact ionization achieved by using high voltages, which allow the acceleratedto collide with and rip another electron from a silicon atom of the multiplication register.
+This impact ionization achieved by using high voltages, which allow the accelerated photoelectrons to collide with and rip another electron from a silicon atom of the multiplication register.
 As such, this newly generated electron is added to the signal of the pixel.

-While the probability of a single event is low, going sequentially through a large number of electrodes can lead to a multiplication factor of several thousand times; this multiplication factor is the(Electron-Multiplication Gain).
+While the probability of a single event is low, going sequentially through a large number of electrodes can lead to a multiplication factor of several thousand times; this multiplication factor is the EM Gain (Electron-Multiplication Gain).
 The level of amplification is controlled by increasing or decreasing the voltage passing through the multiplication register.
 The colder the sensor, the lower the voltage required to produce impact ionization.